bram2w/baserow/docs/guides/installation/install-on-heroku.md

 Baserow on the URL provided by Heroku.
 Everything installed via the template runs on the free plan of Heroku by default.

+## Could not connect to the API server error

+If you are getting a "Could not connect to the API server." error when logging in or creating an account, then you most likely need to update the `BASEROW_PUBLIC_URL` config var.
+You can do so by going to the settings page in your Heroku app dashboard, click on "Reveal Config Vars", find the `BASEROW_PUBLIC_URL` and change the value to `https://YOUR_APP_NAME.herokuapp.com`.
+Don't forget to replace `YOUR_APP_NAME` with the name of your app.

 ## Persistent S3 file storage

 By default, the uploaded files are stored inside the dyno for demo purposes.
 This means